Awale-Abdi/AWS-SQL-Data-Analysis-Pipeline/README.md

   - `A1 - Analysis of Carrier On-Time Performance by Awale Abdi.pdf` – full executive-style report with visual insights and findings
   - `A1 - Analysis of Carrier On-Time Performance by Awale Abdi-1.txt` – well-documented SQL queries used in Athena
   - `README.md` – project overview, methodology, and actionable insights summary
-  - `Visualizations/` – organized into two subfolders:
+  - `Visualizations/` – collection of supporting visual assets
-   - `Quicksight Visualizations/` – exported charts from Amazon QuickSight
-    - Includes bar charts, line graphs, scatterplots, and other visuals used in the final report
+    - Exported charts created with Amazon QuickSight (bar charts, line graphs, scatterplots, etc.)
-   - `Various CSVs Generated for Making Visualizations (not all used)/` – Athena query result exports
-    - Contains raw data slices prepared for charting and intermediate analysis
+    - CSVs exported from AWS Athena used to create or support visualizations (not all were used)

 ## 🧩 Challenges Faced